 Whether you are a beginner who needs basic instruction or you are a longtime player who wants to tune up your game, the Town of Tonawanda provides an instructional program for you.

 For ages 8-17, classes meet twice a week for seven weeks.
 Adults and children ages 4-7, classes meet once a week for the seven weeks.
-For class locations and times click pdf here.
-(339 KB)
+For more information click on the Tennis information flyer below.

 Students must bring their own racket and wear sneakers.
 Skills needed: No prior experience needed.
 Class description: Basic rules and tennis etiquette will be taught.
 Basic strokes such as forehand, backhand, and serving will be the main focus.
 Scoring, singles play and an introduction to doubles will also be a focus (8-10 Beginners will play with a shortened court, serving from the service line.)